Sauceke/LoveMachine/doc/README.md

 * **Hard Sex Intensity:** How fast your stroker will fall during hard sex animations.
 100% is twice as fast as 0% and feels much rougher (at least on a Handy).
 I'm not responsible for any injuries that may occur due to the use of LoveMachine.

 ### Vibration Settings
-Currently, most of these settings will only work in Koikatsu.
-HF2 support later.
-* **Enable Vibrators:**
-  * Male: vibrators will only react to what the male character feels
-  * Female: vibrators will only react to what the female character feels
-  * Both: vibrators will react to everything
-  * Off: vibrators will not engage
 * **Update Frequency (per second):** How often to send commands to vibrators.
 Too often might DoS your vibrator, too scarcely will feel erratic.
+Defaults to 10.
 * **Vibration With Animation:** If enabled, vibration intensity will oscillate up and down in sync with the action.
 If disabled, the intensity will depend on how fast you go, but it will otherwise stay the same.
 * **Vibration Intensity Range:** If Vibration With Animation is enabled, vibration intensity will oscillate between these two values.

-## Contributors
+## Contributing
+PRs for onboarding new games are welcome.
+The process is relatively simple and requires barely any coding.
+See the PlayHome implementation for reference.
+PRs for supporting new device types are also welcome.

+This mod is provided free of charge, but I do accept donations.
+If you'd like to boost my morale, please check me out on [Patreon](https://www.patreon.com/sauceke).

 ### Code contributors
 * nhydock